Updated September 2021

 In order to offer our services and information, the GS partners with trusted third-party Service Providers.
-These include our website hosting company, Elements magazine, Geochemical News publisher, White Iron Conferences (for services related to the Goldschmidt Conference), and online career center provider.
+These include our website hosting company, Elements magazine, Geochemical News publisher, the Conference Exchange (for services related to the Goldschmidt Conference), and online career center provider.
 The Personal Data shared with each provider is limited to the specific product or service they help the GS to provide.
 Through our contracts with them, these Service Providers are not permitted to use your data for any other purpose.
 The GS does not sell or otherwise make available any Personal Data for other organizations' marketing purposes.

 Information about Goldschmidt Conference delegates who register as members of partner societies (whose members benefit from reduced registration rates) may also be shared directly with the specific partner society to verify the validity of the membership.

 In certain, limited circumstances we may share or transfer personal information to unrelated third parties.
 For example, we may provide personal information to a third party (i) at your request; (ii) to comply with a legal requirement or court order; (iii) to investigate a possible crime, such as identity theft; or (iv) in connection with the sale, purchase, merger, reorganization, liquidation or dissolution of GS.
 If such an event occurs, we will take reasonable steps to protect your personal information.